-Because advisors typically work more closely with an OSJ group than a broker-dealer, your branch’s unique culture can play a big role in their decision-making process.
+Because financial professionals typically work more closely with an OSJ group than a broker-dealer, your branch’s unique culture can play a big role in their decision-making process.
 To effectively sell your culture, it’s important to have a mission statement and core values you can easily communicate.
-But more important, you need to show prospective advisors how you and your employees support that culture and live out those values every day.
+But more importantly, you need to show prospects how you and your employees support that culture and live out those values every day.

-“Everyone speaks to culture, but it has to be developed and worked on,” Bender said.
+“Everyone speaks to culture, but it has to be developed and worked on,” said Gary Bender, first vice president and national director of recruiting for Securities America.
 “At Securities America, our firm speaks to that.
 The executives live and breathe building that culture and ensuring we have 500 happy employees.
 When people come in for a home office visit, they see our culture at work and how we treat our employees.”

-Use these elements to provide a framework for articulating your branch’s culture to prospective advisors:
+Use these elements to provide a framework for articulating your branch’s culture to prospects: